maxspyder/maxspyder/README.md

 ### Hi there, I'm Amit 👋

-## I'm an MBA student with marketing, systems and Operations majors
+## I'm an Business Analyst with Systems & Operations Majors in MBA (XIMB,India)

 - 🌱 I’m currently learning everything related to Data science
 - 👯 I’m looking to collaborate with others